TECHNICAL DESCRIPTION

 V.10 Elevator, lift

 The building has two existing lifts, which will be fully renovated.
-Both lifts are of the Schindler brand, can carry 8 people and have a maximum capacity of 630 kg.
+Both lifts are Schindler branded, can carry 8 people and have a maximum capacity of 630 kg.

 The lifts run from the ground floor up to the VII floor, so all floors are conveniently accessible.